HeartBeat-SE/HeartBeat-SE-DTM/system-use-cases/heartbeat-system.md

  2. **View Current AED**

-    - Primary actor: Emergency Communications System & User / First Responder
+    - Primary actor: Emergency Communications Center & User / First Responder
     - Scope: Visualize AEDs on the map and display information
     - Scenario: Users want to see AEDs located near them in a specific moment